OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-08.md

 The Nile will teem with frogs, which will come up and enter your palace, your bedroom, and your bed, and into the houses of your officials and your people, and into your ovens and kneading troughs.

 ## Exodus 8:4
-The frogs will come up on you, your people, and all your officials.’”
+The frogs will invade you, your people, and all your officials.’”

 ## Exodus 8:5
 Then the Lord said to Moses, “Instruct Aaron, ‘Stretch out your hand with your staff over the rivers, streams, and ponds, and make frogs come up on the land of Egypt.’”